 It’s not as hard as you think!
 And if you need any help, here are a couple resources I found extremely helpful when I first got started as a VA.

 This course walks you through starting and growing your VA business from the ground up.
 And I couldn’t have asked for a better course to start with.
 It took about 2 weeks for me to complete and I was pitching away!
 And within my first week, I landed my first client in a Facebook group.
 Best part?
 I felt confident in my skills and client communication.
 All because of this course.
 So I can’t recommend it enough, it literally goes over everything you need to know about becoming and thriving as a virtual assistant.
-(Oh, and I was able to make my investment back within a few hours of client work.
-Highly recommend!)
+(Side note: I was able to make my investment back within a few hours of client work – highly recommend!)

 Price: $147 | Click here to enroll